tarwn/lessthandot-hugo/blogs/content/posts/2011-03-29-meme-monday.md

 ---
 Tell a story about SQL Server in 11 words or less.

 Despite his protests, the report told the truth.
-Data doesn&#8217;t lie.
+Data doesn't lie.